riscv-android-src/toolchain-rustc/src/doc/nomicon/src/dropck.md

-In all of the above cases where the `&'a u8` is accessed in the destructor, adding the `#[may_dangle]` attribute makes the type vulnerable to misuse that the borrower checker will not catch, inviting havoc.
+In all of the above cases where the `&'a u8` is accessed in the destructor, adding the `#[may_dangle]` attribute makes the type vulnerable to misuse that the borrow checker will not catch, inviting havoc.
 It is better to avoid adding the attribute.

-# A related side note about drop order
+## A related side note about drop order

 While the drop order of fields inside a struct is defined, relying on it is fragile and subtle.
 When the order matters, it is better to use the [`ManuallyDrop`] wrapper.

-# Is that all about drop checker?
+## Is that all about drop checker?

 It turns out that when writing unsafe code, we generally don't need to worry at all about doing the right thing for the drop checker.
 However there